 Participate in recruiting, interviewing, training, monitoring and mentoring project interns and students.

-Bachelor's degree in related discipline and five (5) years related research or work experience in program management or research required.
+Bachelor.s degree required.
+Five years related research or work experience in program management or research required.
+Demonstrated supervisory or lead responsibilities required.
 Comfortable working with stigmatized populations including displaced people, sexual minorities and female sex workers in stigmatized environments.
-Demonstrated supervisory or lead responsibilities and self-management.
+Fluent in English.
+Knowledge of global health.
+Demonstrated self-management.
 Potential for occasional overseas travel.
-Additional education may substitute for required experience, to the extent permitted by the JHU equivalency formula.
+Ability to exercise independent judgment.
+Timely responsiveness to communication in person and by email.
+Ability to work on multiple tasks with short deadlines.
+Substitution: Additional education may substitute for required experience, to the extent permitted by the JHU equivalency formula.

 Johns Hopkins University remains committed to its founding principle, that education for all students should be grounded in exploration and discovery.
 Hopkins students are challenged not just to learn but also to advance learning itself.
 Critical thinking, problem solving, creativity, and entrepreneurship are all encouraged and nourished in this unique educational environment.
 After more than 130... years, Johns Hopkins remains a world leader in both teaching and research.
 Faculty members and their research colleagues at the university's Applied Physics Laboratory have each year since 1979 won Johns Hopkins more federal research and development funding than any other university.
 The university has nine academic divisions and campuses throughout the Baltimore-Washington area.
 The Krieger School of Arts and Sciences, the Whiting School of Engineering, the School of Education and the Carey Business School are based at the Homewood campus in northern Baltimore.
 The schools of Medicine, Public Health, and Nursing share a campus in east Baltimore with The Johns Hopkins Hospital.
 The Peabody Institute, a leading professional school of music, is located on Mount Vernon Place in downtown Baltimore.
 The Paul H. Nitze School of Advanced International Studies is located in Washington's Dupont Circle area.